selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 Standing up for what you believe to be right even if you fear

-It gets stronger every time you choose courage over fear

-It's the great antidote to injustice, pain, fear, anger, hate, and suffering in the world
+It's the great antidote to all the pain, fear, anger, hate, and injustice in this world

 ## Cruelty

 "All cruelty springs from weakness" Seneca

 [[who-goes-nazi]]

-## Boredom

-It's not something to get rid of, boredom is the seed of creativity

 ## Feel and let go